 But all of this anxiety and hysteria won’t do us any good.
 Too much stress on our body and we compromise our immune systems, and then what happens to us if we actually do get the bug?

 “I want to run off into the middle of nowhere, away from it all.
 Unfortunately, the police would probably also find me, arrest me and bring me back home” I laughed.
 It was half funny, and half a sad truth.

-As we talked, I couldn’t help but peer over Mum’s shoulder.
-Each time a car approached, I’d look up to make sure it wasn’t a police car, or an army vehicle, or anything remotely security.
+I couldn’t help but peer over Mum’s shoulder as we talked.
+Each time a car approached, I’d look up to make sure it wasn’t a police car, an army vehicle, or anything remotely to do with national security.
 My paranoia really had got the better of me in all of this, and even socially distancing myself from my own mother still made our encounter feel criminal.
 After all, she was still there!